dot CMS

 Yes, but only if the CMS supports granular permissions and controlled visual editing.
 In dotCMS, role-based controls, workflows, and the Universal Visual Editor let franchisors define what local teams can change and what remains locked.

 It can be enough for a simpler network that already runs on WordPress and mainly needs multiple related sites under one installation.
-But WordPress also states that multisite sites are separate and not strongly interconnected by default, which can be limiting when the franchise model needs deeper governance, shared operations, or more formal workflow controls.
+WordPress itself notes that multisite sites are separate and not strongly interconnected by default, which can be limiting when the franchise model needs deeper governance, shared operations, or more formal workflow controls than a single installation provides out of the box.

 Usually, yes.
 BrightLocal distinguishes between service area pages for businesses that travel to customers and location pages for businesses customers visit in person.
 A franchise CMS should support both models with repeatable templates and localized fields.